-<B>4.5 5. dissolve
+<B>4.5 dissolve

-Dissolving is similar to swelling in that a substance expands, and similar to apart in that parts of the substance move away from each other.
-This meaning is seen both when an object dissolves in a liquid and when something melts, as in (15).
+dissolving is similar to swelling in that a substance expands, and similar to apart in that parts of the substance move away from one another.
+This meaning is found both when an object dissolves in a liquid and when something melts, as in (15).

 <NEX>